USTC3DV/Code-for-Papers/README.md

             <a href="https://arxiv.org/abs/1902.09907">paper</a> /
             <a href="https://github.com/haofeixu/rdn4depth">code</a>
             <p></p>
-            <p>In this paper, we propose a new learning based method consisting of DepthNet, PoseNet and Region Deformer Networks (RDN) to estimate depth from unconstrained monocular videos without ground truth supervision.</p>
+            <p>In this project, we propose a new learning based method consisting of DepthNet, PoseNet and Region Deformer Networks (RDN) to estimate depth from unconstrained monocular videos without ground truth supervision.</p>
         </td>
         </tr>
     </tbody>